Berks County Probate & Estate Administration Lawyer

 • Managing bank accounts and property

-• Paying taxes and outstanding debts
+• Paying debts and taxes

 • Communicating with beneficiaries

-• Preparing accounts and distributions
+• Preparing distributions

-Executors also have fiduciary responsibilities, meaning they are legally required to act in the best interests of the estate and beneficiaries.
-Mistakes can create personal liability if the estate is not handled properly.
+Executors also have fiduciary duties.
+This means they must act in the best interests of the estate and beneficiaries.

-Opening the Estate in Berks County
+Opening an Estate in Berks County

 • Filing the original will

-• Submitting a petition for probate
+• Submitting probate petitions

-• Requesting an appointment as executor or administrator
+• Requesting an appointment as executor

-• Obtaining Letters Testamentary or Letters of Administration
+• Obtaining Letters of Administration

 Identifying and Valuing Estate Assets

-These assets may include:
+Estate assets may include:

-• Bank and investment accounts
+• Bank accounts

-• Retirement assets
+• Retirement accounts

-• Vehicles and personal property
+• Vehicles

 • Business interests